madstap/recex/README.md

 A recurrence expression, or a recex, is a domain specific language to express an infinite series of recurring times.

-## Project maturity
+## Project status

-Alpha.
-Breaking changes unlikely, but possible.
+May gain more features at some point, but the current functionality is pretty much "done".

 ## Quickstart